Octavius-Dante/Tetra-Proxima/CAPM-DAY-11/Readme.md

 </br>
 </br>

-In last development we fetched data for open service now we are going to fetch data from SAP specifc service
+In last development we fetched data for open service now we are going to fetch data from SAP specific service
 </bR> SAP has provided something called sap S/4 HANA Cloud sdk
 </br> </br>

 <details>
 <summary> <b> Method #1 -- implementing Cloud SDK </b> </summary>
 </br> </br>
-Go to API consumption section of API and follow the instrcutions provided there
+Go to API consumption section of API and follow the instructions provided there
 </br> </br>

 1. Install Node and npm.
 We recommend the use of the LTS version.